CHAPTER

 FILOGNOSTIC TRANSLATION

-One is in the position of uniting the consciousness when one, self-controlled in relation to the sensory input and fixing the life force in the head, confines the mind to the heart.
+One is in the position of uniting consciousness when one, self-controlled in relation to the sensory input and fixing the life force in the head, confines the mind to the heart.
 (Sanskrit & tradition)

 Vibrating AUM, the one syllable of the spirit, anyone who remembers Me leaving behind this body achieves the supreme goal.